Harvard-IACS/2020-CS109B/content/pages/syllabus.md

 #### Advanced Sections <a name='advanced-sections'></a>
 The course will include advanced sections for 209b students and will cover a different topic per week. &nbsp;These are 75 min lectures and they will cover advanced topics like the mathematical underpinnings of the methods seen in lecture and lab and extensions of those methods. &nbsp;The material covered in the advanced sections is </span><strong>required </strong> for all AC209b students.
 Tentative topics are:

-* Earth Mover's Distance
-* Dropout
-* ConvNets: LeNet, AlexNet, VGG-15, ResNet and Inception
-* LSTM, GRU in NLP
-* Neural style transfer learning
+* ResNet, Dense-Net, res-Next and Inception and transfer learning
-* Deep Reinforcement Learning
+* Segmentation Techniques, YOLO, Unet and M-RCNN
+* RNN, Echo State
 * Variational Inference
+* GANS.
+Cycle GANS, etc.
+* RL

 #### Exams <a name='exams'></a>
 There are no exams in this course.